 The inaugural meeting

-The Society, has over the years, raised many thousands of pounds for causes which we believe AW would have appreciated and supported.
-There are now close to 1000 members including some notable members such as Julia Bradbury, Sir Chris Bonnington, Stuart Maconie and Doug Scott.
+The Society has, over the years, raised many thousands of pounds for causes which we believe AW would have appreciated and supported.
+There are now over 2000 family members including some notable names such as, Sir Chris Bonington, Doug Scott, Alan Hinkes, Terry Abraham & Julia Bradbury.

 There is an argument that the last thing Alfred Wainwright would have wanted is an appreciation society with a website.
 His idea of a website was a spider-infested cave on the approach to Caw and appreciation was what he felt in his beloved mountains.
 He never asked anyone to return the compliment.